 Because cats are so good at recognizing danger, some people believe they have a “sixth sense.”
-In reality, cats have five senses, just like the rest of us, but their sense of smell and hearing are particularly strong.
+In reality, cats have five senses, but their sense of smell and hearing are particularly strong.

 How Well Do Cats Hear?

-Secondly, their large ears amplify the sounds up to 20 times louder than we would hear them (that’s why cats hate the vacuum cleaner).
+Their large ears amplify the sounds up to 20 times louder than we would hear them.
+That’s why cats hate the vacuum cleaner.

 Sounds Cats Can Hear that You Can’t

 Cats can sometimes hear noises that humans cannot.
 This is why a cat’s ears may prick up in a seemingly silent room.
 For example, cats can hear:

 - The ultrasonic calls made by rodents and bats.

 - Fluorescent light bulbs – these emit very high-pitched sounds.